akephisit/trackivity/README.md

 ### SQLx offline cache (required for Docker builds)

 SQLx query macros validate SQL at compile time.
+Our Dockerfile supports both offline and online builds and uses cargo-chef for fast caching.

-To avoid needing a live database during image builds, generate and commit an offline cache:
+Recommended (fast & reliable): generate and commit an offline cache:

 1. Ensure Postgres is running and migrations applied:
    ```bash